leandrocp/mdex/guides/streaming.md

 A chunk may contain more than one Markdown block.
 MDEx groups top-level nodes by source range so consumers do not need to split Markdown themselves.
+When raw HTML opens a container across Markdown blocks, MDEx keeps the whole container in one keyed chunk.
+This keeps keyed DOM children independent when `render: [unsafe: true]` is enabled.

 MDEx emits a new immutable document for each update.
 It does not change a document that it already emitted.